rhine-team/RHINE-Prototype/README.md

 ### Setup and start the Loggers
-An example config for the aggregator can be found below and at "cmd/aggregator/configs".
+An example config for the logger can be found below and at "cmd/aggregator/configs".
 "KeyValueDBDirectory" indicates the path where the data base storing our Delegation Transperancy will be located.
-The Aggregator will initialize it on its own.
+The Logger will initialize it on its own.
 ```json
 {
     "PrivateKeyAlgorithm": "Ed25519",